The-RIIPL-lab/NETRT/README.md

 3.  **Create Data Directories**

-    The `docker-compose.yml` file is configured to use a local `netrt_data` directory.
+    The `docker compose.yml` file is configured to use a local `netrt_data` directory.
 Create it now:

     ```bash
     mkdir -p netrt_data/working netrt_data/logs